joancl99/ConversationalAdventure/README.md

 ---

 # Features
-- Random events like treasures, villagers, and items.
+- Random events like finding potions and coins, discovering treasures that contain potions and coins, or encountering the villager's shop where you can buy potions and items.
 - Turn-based battles with enemies.
 - Final boss fight.
 - Console-based text interface.